beartype/plum/README.md

 NotFoundLookupError: For function "f", signature (builtins.int, builtins.str) could not be resolved.
 ```

-If you want to use a default value for a position argument, use the following pattern
+If you want to use a default value for a positional argument, use the following pattern
 instead: